ballerkobe808/dh-400jdbc/README.md

 7) Executing a stored procedure:

-  Note: the parameters array is an array of stored procudure parameter objects.
+  Note: the parameters array is an array of stored procedure parameter objects.
   You can create the objects in this format:

     {